(Open Until Filled; Initial Review 2/15/2021)

 TO APPLY: Please submit by email to email@example.com, and include “GTSI MSA faculty application from YOUR NAME” in the Subject line.
 The application package should be submitted as PDF files and include: a letter of application, curriculum vitae, a statement of professional interests and plans, a statement of teaching interests, contact information for at least 3 professional references.
 In addition, up to ten sets of instructor teaching evaluations may be submitted.

-CLOSING DATE: Review of applications will begin on February 15, 2021.
-To ensure full consideration, applications should be complete (and letters of recommendation received) by this date.
-The positions will remain open until filled, and one or both positions will close no later than May 31, 2021.
+CLOSING DATE: Applications will be reviewed on a rolling basis starting on February 1, 2021.
+The positions will remain open until filled and will close no later than May 31, 2021.

 Georgia Tech is an equal education/employment opportunity institution dedicated to building a diverse community.
 We strongly encourage applications from women, underrepresented minorities, individuals with disabilities, and veterans.
 Georgia Tech has policies to promote a healthy work-life balance and is aware that attracting faculty may require meeting the needs of two careers.